We love our Guardian Homes!

 What guidelines do I have to follow when raising the puppy or dog?

-The family needs to feed NutriSource Large Breed Dog Food or food suggested by the breeder only.
+The family needs to feed NutriSource Large Breed Dog Food (not grain free) or food suggested by the breeder only.

 We would recommend all dog owners consider this food for the lifetime health of their pets.

 If the dog becomes sick or injured, we need the family to notify us right away so we are involved in all decisions regarding the treatment of the dog.
 In many cases, we can save the family a lot of money if it is a simple issue, and in other situations, the treatment may need to be specific if the dog is going to be bred soon, or is pregnant.